Statistical topology of the streamlines of a two-dimensional flow: Introduction

-\paragraph*{Introduction} The study of the properties of random flows is long established in the field of fluid modeling, particularly in the area of turbulence \cite{constantin1994geometric,she1991intermittency, KondevHuber2001}.
+The study of the properties of random flows is long established in the field of fluid modeling, particularly in the area of turbulence \cite{constantin1994geometric,she1991intermittency, KondevHuber2001}.
 Dating back at least to Kolmogorov's~1941 studies, \cite{kolmogorov1991local,kolmogorov1991dissipation}, the use of statistical ensembles to model characteristics of interest in fluid flows has achieved widespread success.
 In the cases where it may not be possible or desirable to specify detailed structure of a fluid flow, the statistical methods allow the averaging over the irrelevant features in order to interrogate quantities of interest.
 Another method to abstract away irrelevant details is the use of the topology of streamlines.
 In an ideal non-viscous flow, the topology of streamlines remains invariant in time in Eulerian coordinates.
 This means that the properties of the streamlines can provide useful information about the flow: for example, helping to determine minimal energy states for a flow subject to topological constraints \cite{khesin2005topological,moffatt2013topological}.
+Statistical topological features of random functions have also been studied from a more abstract perspective \cite{sarnak2019topologies}, as well as for the purpose of understanding the features of the Cosmic Microwave Background \cite{feldbrugge2019stochastic, adler2017modeling}.